2021 NCBA Policy Division Chair

-Wyoming native Mark Eisele is the 2020 NCBA Policy Division Vice Chair.
+Wyoming native Mark Eisele is the 2021 NCBA Policy Division Chair.
 Mark lives in Cheyenne, WY where his family runs 500-head of red and black angus cow-calf pairs, 400 retained yearlings that sell into branded programs, and a custom haying operation on the historic

 King Ranch Company.
 Only five miles from Cheyenne's city limits, the ranch currently deals with municipalities, population growth, energy development and business park pressures.

 The ranch is almost 25,000 acres of mostly private/deeded lands with about 10,000 acres of state and federal grazing land leases.
 The ranch produces and harvests alfalfa and native grass hay on 600 acres.
 The King Ranch was recognized in 2015 for the Leopold Conservation Award and Wyoming Stock Growers Environmental Stewardship Award.